 While this form of lending is quite common, it does come with some disadvantages that you will need to be aware of before you choose to enter into this type of agreement.

 Reduced Benefits: If you should pass away unexpectedly after borrowing from the policy, the lender will be able to recoup their money through the benefits that are paid.
-This may mean that your life insurance policy will no longer be able to cover all the expenses and debts which will put a financial burden on your family.
+This may mean that your life insurance policy will no longer be able to cover all the expenses and debts, which will put a financial burden on your family.

 Additional Debt Burden: Taking on more debt is something that most people want to avoid.
-Even though the money is secure, generally speaking it is better to find another method of getting the money you need other than borrowing.
+Even though the money is secure, generally speaking, it is better to find another method of getting the money you need other than borrowing.
 It may be that you really will need the full value of your life insurance policy in case the worst should occur.
 This is especially true when you consider the interest that has to be paid on the loan itself.

-Easier to Cash Out the Policy: If you do not really need the life insurance policy, then you probably would be better off cashing it out for the surrender value and not have to deal with a lender.
+Easier to Cash Out the Policy: If you do not really need the life insurance policy, then you probably would be better off cashing it out for the surrender value and not having to deal with a lender.
 This should only be done if you have coverage that more than makes up for the life insurance policy that you no longer need.

 When you borrow from life insurance, it is a tradeoff that has both positive and negative aspects.
 However, it is an option that may be exercised if it is the best choice to get out of a financially difficult situation.